-The mnemonic for the interval type is v, so it may be used in type expressions like %H or %HL, etcetera.
+The mnemonic for the interval type is H, so it may be used in type expressions like %H or %HL, etcetera.
 This mnemonic is chosen so as not to clash with any already defined, thereby maintaining backward compatibility.
 A small number of unused type mnemonics is available, which can be listed as shown.

 '''

-$ fun tco --m="~&j/letters ~&nSL type_constructors" --c
+$ fun tco --m="~&lrnSL2j/letters type_constructors" --c

 'FHK'

 '''